Aims and scope

-Hydrology and Earth System Sciences (HESS) is an international two-stage open-access journal for the publication of original research in hydrology, placed within a holistic Earth system science context.
-The discussion and peer review of submitted papers are handled in the open-access discussion journal HESSD.
-Final papers, upon acceptance, appear in HESS (see review process under the heading review).
+Hydrology and Earth System Sciences (HESS) is a not-for-profit international two-stage open-access journal for the publication of original research in hydrology.
+The discussion and peer review of submitted preprints are handled either on EGUsphere, EGU's preprint repository, on in the open-access discussion forum HESSD.
+Final papers, upon acceptance, appear in HESS (see interactive review process).

-HESS encourages and supports fundamental and applied research that seeks to understand the interactions between water, earth, ecosystems, and humans.
-A multi-disciplinary approach is encouraged that enables a broadening of the hydrologic perspective and the advancement of hydrologic science through the integration with other cognate sciences, and the cross-fertilization across disciplinary boundaries.
-HESS, therefore, has the ambition to serve not only the community of hydrologists but all earth and life scientists, water engineers and water managers, who wish to publish original findings on the interactions between hydrological processes and other physical, chemical, biological, and societal processes within the Earth system, and the utilization of this holistic understanding towards sustainable management of water resources, water quality, and water-related natural hazards.
+HESS encourages and supports fundamental and applied research that advances the understanding of hydrological systems, their role in providing water for ecosystems and society, and the role of the water cycle in the functioning of the Earth system.
+A multi-disciplinary approach is encouraged that broadens the hydrological perspective and the advancement of hydrological science through integration with other cognate sciences and cross-fertilization across disciplinary boundaries.
+HESS, therefore, aims to serve not only the hydrological science community but all earth and life scientists, water engineers, and water managers, who wish to publish original findings on the interactions and feedbacks between the governing processes of the water cycle and processes governing atmospheric circulation and climate, bio-geochemical cycling, dynamics, and resilience of ecosystems and socio-economy.

 - the role of physical, chemical, and biological processes in the cycling of continental water in all its phases, including dissolved and particulate matter, at all scales, from the micro-scale processes of soil water to the global-scale processes underpinning hydro-climatology;

 - the study of the spatial and temporal characteristics of the global water resources (solid, liquid, and vapour) and related budgets, in all compartments of the Earth system (atmosphere, oceans, estuaries, rivers, lakes, and land masses), including water stocks, residence times, interfacial fluxes, and the pathways between various compartments;